 To fully benefit from the online shopping & research crowd, the key is a smooth multi-channel experience.
 Make it easy for shoppers to utilize the Internet and mobile devices while taking them smoothly into your store when they want to be there.

 If you’re one of the many Canadian retailers without an eCommerce website, it isn’t too late to grab some of those online shoppers.
 There are a number of ways Canadian business owners or solopreneurs can take advantage of this wave of online shopping.

 - If you sell products from your own inventory, you can build an eCommerce website or add a shopping cart to your existing website.
-You’ll need a website host with a shopping cart that has Canada Post integration, such as Shopify Canada, Infusionsoft, or 3DCart shopping cart software.
+You’ll need a website host or eCommerce platform with a Canadian-friendly shopping cart.

-- Easily recruit an online sales team by starting an affiliate program through a network like Share-a-Sale.
+- Easily recruit an online sales team by starting an affiliate program through a network.
 In a very short time you can have your products or services advertised on countless websites and you’ll only have to pay a small percentage when they make a sale.

 - You could sell in online marketplaces or use Fulfillment by Amazon, either exclusively or in combination with your own website sales.

 - If you’re an aspiring online entrepreneur, you could try skipping the inventory through drop-shipping or affiliate marketing.

 Do you have any special plans to target Canadians shopping online in 2014?
 Please share in the comments below.

 Increase Holiday Traffic and Conversions with Guest Posting